dfinity/exchange-rate-canister/README.md

 The official build should ideally be reproducible, so that independent parties can validate that the correct WebAssembly module was deployed.

-A Dockerized build environment is used to build the WebAssembly module and print its SHA-256 hash.
+A dockerized build environment is used to build the WebAssembly module and print its SHA-256 hash.

 ```bash